Table of Contents

 fn write_line(value: StringSlice, target: OutputTarget): Output -> Result<Unit, IoError>

-Writes text followed by exactly \n to the selected target.
+Writes value followed by exactly one line-feed byte to target.

 fn write_line(value: String, target: OutputTarget): Output -> Result<Unit, IoError>